-Paramount’s Blu-ray is hopefully a visual/audio trendsetter.
+Paramount’s Blu-ray is hopefully an A/V trendsetter.
 As for the movie?
 Eww.

 Michael Bay’s fourth Transformers film covers a bevy of topics, from the complexities of awkward teen dating to the depth of international robot politics.
 The latter is a thing now.
 So is a mildly right wing blockbuster.